-I’M JOANNE MEHL, A FINE ARTIST SPECIALIZING IN COMMISSIONED PORTRAITURE, FIGURE PAINTING, EQUESTRIAN SCENES, AND FIGURE PAINTING.
+I’M AN PROFESSIONAL FINE ARTIST SPECIALIZING IN COMMISSIONED PORTRAITURE, EQUESTRIAN SCENES, AND FIGURE PAINTING.
 I ALSO TEACH FIGURATIVE PAINTING AND OIL TECHNIQUES.

 Some of my accomplishments include:

-- The 2013 purchase of “Keeneland Classics” by the State of Kentucky for their governor’s mansion.
+- The purchase of my 4′ x 7′ “Keeneland Classics” by the State of Kentucky for their governor’s mansion.

 - Official portraitist of 2019’s Rose Festival Queen, Portland, Oregon.